Nuitka/NUITKA-Utilities/README.md

 ### Features
 * Takes a folder and recursively compresses each eligible file by applying UPX to it.
 The compressions are started as sub-tasks -- so overall execution time depends on the number of available CPUs on your machine.
 * It assumes that the ``upx.exe`` executable is contained on a path definition.
 Otherwise please change the script accordingly.
 * Binaries are compressed *in-place*, so the folder will have changed after execution.
-It can no longer be used to incorporate new compilation outputs (via `make-exe.py`).
+It can no longer be used to incorporate new compilation outputs -- i.e. via `make-exe.py`, but do have a look at ``upx-unpacker.py`` further down!.
 * Depending on the folder content, the resulting size should be significantly less than 50% of the original -- expect something like a 60% reduction.
 * I have excluded a number of binaries, which I found make the EXE files no longer executable.
 Among these are several PyQt binaries.
 Add more where you run into problems -- and please submit issues in these cases.